undergrad-partner-school

 Being aware of the projected salary upon finishing your studies can be important in determining if a specific school is in line with your career ambitions.

-The average annual salary for graduates employed six months after graduation from this institution is 46,065 USD.
+The starting salary for graduates employed within six months of graduating at this school averages 46,065 USD.

 $46,065